a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 ```

 Instead of just one `Frame` being created, an array of `Frame` instances is defined.
-Each `Frame` specifies its own subimage location, and its delay value (milliseconds), which is the amount of time that needs to pass before the animation transitions to its next frame.
+Each `Frame` specifies its own subimage location, and its delay value.
+The delay value is the number of game cycles that need to pass before the animation will transition to its next frame.
-Each frame in this animation has a delay of 500 milliseconds (half a second).
+Each frame in the above animation has a delay of 65 game cycles.
 This animation defines these four frames in the following order:

 ![purple-flower-image-1.png](../../../assets/images/purple-flower-image-1.png)
 ![purple-flower-image-2.png](../../../assets/images/purple-flower-image-2.png)